-Is James really telling us that we do not have the "faith" of Jesus Christ?
+Is James really telling us that we might not have the "faith" of Jesus Christ though we might be fooling ourselves that we have that faith of Jesus Christ?

 The test that he proposes is quite simple.
 When we apply this test, ourselves we might find that we are really on the outside of "faith".